Saturday, October 11, 2008

 ½ cup Fresh Mint: washed and finely chopped (just use the leaves).
 You can go with ¼ cup dried mint

 ¼ - 1/3 cup Lemon Juice: Lime Juice is better but reduce it to ¼ cup.
-Add the lemon juice at the end of cooking about last 10min. ( if you use Omani Lemons (dried lime) use only 2 tbsp lemon juice)
+Add the lemon juice at the end of cooking about the last 10min. ( if you use Omani Lemons (dried lime) use only 2 tbsp lemon juice)

 Canola Oil: about 3 Tbsp